Southridge Mall (Wisconsin)

 Shopping mall in Milwaukee County, Wisconsin, U.S.

 Southridge Mall is a regional shopping mall located in the Milwaukee County suburbs of Greendale and Greenfield, Wisconsin.
 At 1,177,783 sqft it is Wisconsin's second largest mall behind Mayfair Mall in Wauwatosa, tied with Fox River Mall in Appleton.
 The mall's anchor stores are TJ Maxx, Dick's Sporting Goods, Golf Galaxy, Macy's, JCPenney, and Round 1 Entertainment.
-There are 2 vacant anchor stores that were once Boston Store and Kohl's.
-Sears closed in September 2017, Kohl's relocated to a mixed use development on September 29, 2018, and Boston Store closed in Summer 2018 as parent company Bon-Ton went out of business.
+There is 1 vacant anchor stores that were once Kohl's.
+Sears closed in September 2017, Kohl's relocated to a mixed use development on September 29, 2018.
+The Boston Store closed in Summer 2018 as parent company Bon-Ton went out of business and the building and surrounding site is to be redeveloped into an apartment complex.
 The former Sears was replaced by Dick's Sporting Goods, Golf Galaxy, Round 1 Entertainment, and TJ Maxx.

 History

 Southridge opened in 1970 as the southern sister mall to Northridge Mall.
 Both malls were located on 76th Street, close to major east/west artery roads.
 Both were developed by Herb Kohl and Taubman Centers, Inc.

 In 1988, the Kohl family sold its retail interests in Southridge and the mall was acquired by Western Development Corporation, a publicly traded real estate investment company specializing in regional malls.
 In 2020, the mall's ownership was transferred to its lender through a deed in lieu of foreclosure.

-One of the mall's anchors was originally Gimbels.
-The store later became Marshall Field's, then H. C. Prange Co., which sold to Younkers.
-It was later subdivided among Cost Plus World Market, Steve & Barry's, and Linens 'n Things before the entire building became Macy's.
+One of the mall's original anchors was Gimbels.
+Marshall Field's, acquired this location and five other Gimbels from their parent company, BATUS.
+Field's operated the location from 1986 until 1989.
+They would later sell their Southridge and Northridge locations to Prange's.
+Prange's would be later acquired by Younkers in 1992.
+Younkers and Boston Store's then parent company, Saks, Inc, would close the former Younkers location in 2000.
+The space would later be subdivided among Cost Plus World Market (2005), Steve & Barry's (2004), and Linens 'n Things (2004).
+The building would be redeveloped yet again for Macy's who opened in March 2012.